Trite planiceps: Distribution and habitat

 Trite planiceps is endemic to New Zealand.
 It is widespread in the North Island, South Island and Stewart Island.
 It frequently inhabits flax (Phormium) and cabbage trees (Cordyline).
 This species is also commonly seen around homes.

 Behaviour

 Hunting

 Like other jumping spiders, T. planiceps relies on their very acute eyesight for hunting.
-The anterior median eyes are the primary eyes used for capture of stationary prey while the anterior lateral eyes are the main eyes used in chasing Both sets of eyes can be coordinated to enable switching from one hunting type to the other.
+The anterior median eyes are the primary eyes used for capture of stationary prey while the anterior lateral eyes are the main eyes used in chasing.
+Both sets of eyes can be coordinated to enable switching from one hunting type to the other.
+It is mainly active during the day.
 Trite planiceps has also been shown to seize prey in the dark, probably by means of vibratory signals.
 Unlike typical jumping spiders, they do not make nightly web shelters.
 As T. planiceps lives in low altitudes, this could be an adaptation to cool overcast winters, where they need to survive within the dim recesses of rolled-up leaves of New Zealand flax (Phormium tenax) and similar plants.
 These leaves are typically one to two metres long and 5 to 10 cm wide.